 Do have a flare for the dramatic?
 Do you like to have an audience?
-If so, the the University of St. Francis Theater is for you!!
+If so, the the University of St. Francis Theater is for you!

-The Sometimes Thespians Club offers students a creative way to develop their self-expression.
+Saints on Stage offers students a creative way to develop their self-expression.
 Performance is also a great tool to help students build self-confidence, decrease a fear of public speaking, and develop the ability to work as a team.

-The cast is comprised of USF students, staff, and members of the community.
+The cast is comprised of USF students, staff, alumni, and members of the community.
 A background in acting is not required; novices are welcome!
 Auditions are held a couple months in advance.
 All hopeful cast members will be required to do a cold reading from the script.
 Try-outs for the musicals will also entail preparing a 16-32 bar vocal selection.
 Performances typically run for three nights.